 ACEL is excited to bring you our 2021 Early Childhood Online Conference on 27 and 28 April 2021 in partnership with Victorian Department of Education and Training.
 This virtual event will be accessible no matter your location or timezone, 1:00pm – 5:30pm AEST.
 Leading and learning from the early years and beyond is a shared agenda.
 A range of Australian and international experts will take the lead in furthering your professional development and showing how this can impact your own context.
 Please join us in April!

 Date: 27th - 28th Apr 2021

 Cost: (including GST)

-The Australian Council for Educational Leaders and The Victorian Department of Education and Training proudly announce the 2021 Early Childhood National Conference : Leading Change to Support Child Outcomes.
-Celebrating its 5th anniversary the annual Early Childhood Conference presents the opportunity to engage, network and collaborate with early childhood leaders and educators from across Australia and New Zealand as we come to together to “Set the Learning Agenda” for best practice in early childhood education and leadership.
+The Australian Council for Educational Leaders and The Victorian Department of Education and Training invite you to attend the Early Childhood Conference: Leading Change to Support Child Outcomes which will be held online in April 2021.
+The Early Childhood Conference presents the opportunity to virtually engage, learn and ultimately support early childhood students.
+This unique opportunity will showcase best practice in early childhood education and leadership.

 Proudly presented in partnership with The VIC Department of Education & Training

 The Department leads the delivery of education and development services to children, young people and adults both directly through government schools and indirectly through the regulation and funding of early childhood services, nongovernment schools and training programs.

 The Department implements Victorian Government policy on early childhood services, school education and training and higher education services.
 The Department manages Victorian government schools and drives improvement in primary and secondary government education.